 - The key to a good ciabatta is a slow prove.
 If the dough is rising too quickly, put it in a cool place or even in the refrigerator.
 A long prove gives the dough a much better flavor, and for ciabatta, an irregular, open crumb structure means it will have larger air holes.

-- If you don’t have semolina flour in your cupboard, corn grits will work just as well for dusting the work surfaces.
+- If you don't have semolina flour in your cupboard, cornmeal or grits will work just as well for dusting the work surfaces.

 - Category: Lunch